| ProgramsCopyright 1997, 1998Virginia Lawrence This section discusses mostly the software programs available on

 are familiar with Word, and do not want to switch programs, you

+can use Word.
 If you are a fast typist, Word does have a place on your hard

 drive, along with your desktop-publishing program.
 Fast